Pause after groups of 3 or 4 figures (last group).

 Electrician - a person that works with electric circuits.

-Engineer - a person who develops solutions to technical problems.
-They sometimes design, build, or maintain engines, machines, structures or public works.
+technical problems.
+They sometimes design, build, or maintain engines,

 Factory worker - a person that works in a factory.